Asia Pacific Activities Conference: APAC and corresponding time of year

 Every year the next APAC is planned at least a year in advance, therefore even though each APAC may not be on the same exact dates as the ones before, they will be around the same time of the month.
 The following times for APAC are by month because there is not usually a concrete date for each and every APAC that will be held, although they always occur within the same month.

-The corresponding time for APAC for all sports in the first season is October (e.g. Rugby, Volleyball and Tennis), APAC for all sports that are in the second season occurs in February (Basketball), and APAC for all third season sports is in April (e.g. soccer/football and badminton).
+The corresponding time for APAC for all sports in the first season is October (e.g. Rugby, Volleyball and Tennis), APAC for all sports that are in the second season occurs in February (e.g. Basketball), and APAC for all third season sports is in April (e.g. soccer/football and badminton).